Smin Bayan: Back in the native land

 According to the main chronicles, Bayan entered Binnya Ran's service.
 In 1430, he was the overall commander of the Hanthawaddy army that attacked Prome (Pyay).
 It was an opportunistic attempt by Ran (r.
 1424–1446) to pick off Ava's southern territories during a prolonged political turmoil at Ava.
 Ran was allied with Thinkhaya III of Toungoo, who had declared independence from Ava since 1426.
 (In addition to Bayan's 5000-strong army, Ran also sent in a naval flotilla carrying 5000 men.
 Thinkhaya sent another 5000 men.)
 The campaign went well for the allies, and King Mohnyin Thado of Ava (r.
 1426–1439) reluctantly agreed to consider Ran's terms.
 While peace negotiations were taking place in Ava, Bayan visited his Ava counterpart Yazathingyan's camp several times, socializing with Yazathingyan, who was a close friend during Bayan's stay in the north.
 But King Thado, who had been incensed by Ran's demands, broke the protocol, and ordered Yazathingyan to arrest Bayan when the Hanthawaddy general visited the next time.
 Bayan was arrested at his next visit.
 However, Bayan was released shortly after as Thado and Ran reached a deal.

 According to the Pak Lat Chronicles, an early 20th century Mon language chronicle of uncertain provenance and reliability, Bayan was made governor of Donwun by King Binnya Kyan of Pegu, and died after being bitten by the severed head of a bandit.
 The story of his demise is suspiciously similar to that of Sigurd Eysteinsson.
 The supernatural nature of his death aside, Binnya Kyan was viceroy of Martaban, not king of Pegu.
 Although it is quite probable that Bayan would have held a prominent governorship—Donwun was the ancestral home of the dynasty—Pak Lat in general contains several unsubstantiated claims and mangled timelines that it is difficult to discern which parts of its narrative might be true.

-Bayan is not mentioned again in the main chronicles after 1431.
-He may still have been alive in 1442/43 when his wife Princess Tala Mi Saw may have been appointed governor of Martaban; she is said to have still been married to a high ranking official, who presumably was Bayan.
+(Note: Pak Lat makes several uncorroborated and unsubstantiated claims: